'Chiropractors Are Bullshit'

 Perhaps the best approach is to incorporate the evidence-based portions of chiropractic methods into a traditional clinical setting like my GP has done?
 I guess I’m suggesting that we don’t throw the baby out with the bathwater, pretty much.
 Sometimes the problem really is a subluxation, after all, even if they’re not responsible for the majority of human illness.

-Alternative Medicine Vs. Chiropractors (Score:2)
+Alternative Medicine Vs. Chiropractors (Score:3)

 This article spends almost its entire length going on and on about things like alternative medicine, but almost nothing about the actual resolution of back pain, except with respect to children (which, the article acknowledges, is not something all chiropractors endorse).

 I don't buy into any of the nonsense, and my chiropractor doesn't either, but he uses the Impulse tool which doesn't hurt when it makes adjustments and I leave feeling much better than when I arrived.
-Before making any adjustment, he massa
+Before making any adjustment, he massages the back muscle to loosen it up and prevent damage.
+He's given me exercises to strengthen my back muscles to help keep things in alignment--and they work to the point that I go back about once per year when I do something really stupid and throw something completely out of alignment.
+He specifically said in my first appointment that if I'm coming back twice a week for years, he's not done his job properly.

+Several years ago when I popped my scapula out of place while stretching and pinched a nerve (8-9 on the pain scale, didn't sleep a wink that night), the chiropractor put it back in place and the sharp stab instantly became a dull ache that went away after a few days.

+I fully accept the idea that there are con artists out there who do the things mentioned in this article.
+I do not accept that it is universal or that chiropractors are incapable of providing any benefit whatsoever.

 Chiropractors = short term solution (Score:2)